getyourguide/fbthrift/thrift/tutorial/php.namespaced/README.md

 thrift1 --gen php:server,declarens,norequires -r ../tutorial.thrift
 ``
 - Make sure you have composer installed or get it here https://getcomposer.org/
-- Run composer update from within this directory
+- Run ``composer install`` from within this directory (composer will autolaod the generated files, the php runtime library as well it will fetch the needed hacklib runtime for you from the interwebs.

 ## Play